AleixEF/StandardEchoStateNetwork/README.md

 # StandardEchoStateNetwork
-Contains a package with a standard reservoir computing algorithm that is used to predict the continuation of signals.
+Contains a package with a reservoir computing algorithm that is used to predict the continuation of signals.

 ## System Requirements